Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Kawamata--Shokurov base point free theorem revisited

-The following theorem is a special case of \cite[Theorem 2.1]{ambro2}, where he gives a criterion for an $\mathbb R$-divisor to be rational and semi-ample.
-In this paper, we only treat $\mathbb Q$-divisors.
-Therefore, Theorem \ref{thm1} is essentially the same as the original Kawamata-Shokurov base point free theorem.
 Kawamata and Shokurov claimed the following theorem for klt pairs, that is, they assumed that $B$ is effective.
 In that case, the condition (2) is trivially satisfied.
 We think that our formulation is useful for some applications.
-See the proof of Theorem \ref{thm2} and Proposition \ref{thm4}, which is the main theme of this paper.
-If the readers are not familiar with the notion of b-divisors, we recommend them to see Section \ref{sec-new} before the proof of Theorem \ref{thm1}.
+If the readers are not familiar with the notion of b-divisors, we recommend them to see Section \ref{sec-new}.